craigwhughes-dev/Strategy_Auto_Trader/README.md

 # Strategy Auto-Trader

 An hourly-bar algorithmic trading system built as a [Claude Code skill](https://code.claude.com/docs/en/skills).
 It combines a Gaussian Hidden Markov Model regime filter with a weighted momentum vote system, a quality gate, and a layered exit stack — then backtests, live-simulates, emails trade alerts, and (optionally) executes on Interactive Brokers paper trading.
+Easy to design, code and backtest a new trading strategy using claude code.

 > ⚠️ **Not financial advice.** This is a research and paper-trading project.
 Backtests use walk-forward, no-lookahead signals, but past performance predicts nothing.
 Use the backtests to understand *when* the system would be in or out of the market, not to forecast returns.